The complex story on the present chapter and numbering system of the Hebrew Bible.

 The much better received Biblia Hebraica Stuttgartstensia is standardly used in places such as Trinity Evangelical Divinity School.
 BHS does not follow the Snaith edition in the Hebrew numbering system.
 It has its own set of guidelines to show the spaces found in the Hebrew manuscript.

-Here is an example of how it appears in BHS.
+Here is an example of how it appears in BHS in print form.
 The paragraph and division formatting is highlighted in red in this example so the reader can easily spot it.

-The online edition of BHS, which lacks critical notes, does not input the old Hebrew numbering system at all.
+The online edition of BHS lacks critical notes and does not input the old Hebrew numbering system at all.
 It simply displays the Christian order.
 It makes it appear that the chaptering system is based on the Masoretic text, when it is not.

 How printed editions of the Hebrew Bible try to alert the readers of space formatting.